 The shape of the ribbon diaphragm is that of a long, thin rectangle rather than a circle.
 This strip of the diaphragm is also corrugated and under much less tension than its circular counterparts.

-The non-circular shape combined with the corrugation makes it so ribbon microphones have very few resonant frequencies.
-And those frequencies that do resonate, do so weakly.
+The non-circular shape, combined with the corrugation, makes ribbon microphones have very few resonant frequencies.
+The frequencies that do resonate do so weakly.
 This makes for a smoother frequency response!

 The Tension Of The Diaphragm

 The tension of the diaphragm affects a microphone’s frequency response and sensitivity.

 The best analogy to help explain microphone tension is a snare drum.
 When tuning a snare drum, increasing the tension of the drumhead (membrane) increases the fundamental and resonant frequencies of the drum.
 The same is true with a microphone diaphragm membrane (though we don’t hit these with drumsticks)!

 All else remaining the same, an increase in tension increases a diaphragm’s resonant frequencies.
 The tension in circular diaphragms typically yields a resonant frequency in the bass or sub-bass frequency range.
 Ribbon diaphragms are typically under such a low amount of tension that their fundamental resonant frequency is below the audible range of human hearing!